 The Bagman in the Clan War questline is referred to as a leprechaun, and when you ambush him, he says "They're after me money!", a clear reference to the Lucky Charms mascot.
 The initial description of the quest ("Hearts, stars and horseshoes...") is lifted from the cereal's longtime jingle.

-Sir Hammerlock's Big Game Hunt features a sidequest called "The Rakk Dahlia Murder," which is a reference to a Death Metal band called The Black Dahlia Murder.
+Sir Hammerlock's Big Game Hunt features a sidequest called "The Rakk Dahlia Murder," which is a reference to an infamous Hollywood murder case.

 Tiny Tina's Assault on Dragon Keep is filled with shout outs and references to MMOs, nerd culture, and other things.

-One quest is nothing but a giant reference to Dark Souls, right down to invasions.
-There's even a part where you fight giant skeletons in a graveyard, and at the end of the quest, the invader is a huge, red-tinted knight who uses recognizable moves from the game.
+One quest is nothing but a giant reference to Dark Souls with the Vault Hunter helping out what is, by all appearances, a Dark Souls player down on his luck.
+There's a part where you fight giant skeletons in a graveyard, the stuff you grab for him comes with the item description "You sense agony.
+Despair.
+Snapped controllers," and at the end of the quest, the game is 'invaded' by a huge, red-tinted knight who uses recognizable moves from the game.
+The player advises you at the end to "Hold on to your humanity."

 One quest has you being sent after Prince Jeffery, who sits upon an Iron Throne made up of guns and has guards named Molehill and Canine (a reference to Gregor and Sandor Clegane, who are known as The Mountain and The Hound respectively).
 The main joke of the quest is that Mordecai doesn't get the references since he doesn't watch Game of Thrones, instead watching a show about duchesses getting married.